 Sustainable Design & Construction — an in-depth look at LEED and green building criteria.
 It’s great preparation for becoming a certified LEED Green Associate.
 Many employers look for this designation.

-Surveying Applications — Goes beyond basic surveying courses offered by similar programs
+Surveying Applications — Goes beyond basic surveying courses offered by similar programs by focusing on construction layout and topographic collection methods.

 The College of Engineering hosts “Experience Days” on two Saturdays every February.
 Prospective students tour facilities, talk with faculty and current students, and see lab demonstrations in each academic program.
 To learn more about Experience Days, contact the Office of Undergraduate Admission at 1.800.5.TOLEDO.